stanford-sdss/package-management/apptainer/README.md

 Once you've filled out your recipe file with any packages, scripts, files, or other things that you might need, then you build your image with the following command on the command line:

-`apptainer build path/to/image_file.sif my_recipe.def`
+`apptainer build path/to/image_file.sif simple_python.def`

-This command builds the instructions from `my_recipe.def` file into an image file located at `path/to/image_file.sif`.
+This command builds the instructions from `simple_python.def` file into an image file located at `path/to/image_file.sif`.

 ## Step 2: Test out your image